msd921/msd921/README_exp.md

 ### Hi,I'm Maxim 👋
 I graduated with a Bachelor's degree from the MPEI 2023 Department of Industrial Electronics.
-Currently, I work as an embedded engineer and I'm also in the process of retraining as a Java developer.
+Currently, I work as an embedded engineer.

 ## 🛠 Technical Stack
 * Languages: C/C++, Java